mtiller/ModelicaBook/text/source/components/subsystems/gear.rst

 parameters in one place (at the subsystem level).
 This is called :ref:`propagation` and we will be discussing it in greater detail later in the chapter.

+As we can see in the following plot, the results are identical when compared to the "flat" version presented previously:

+.. plot:: ../plots/SWB.py
+   :include-source: no

 Conclusion
 ^^^^^^^^^^